 Once you have a basic understanding of the policy you should locate the latest policy document and familiarise yourself carefully with its content.
 If need be, contact Customer Service and ask questions!
 Remember that nobody is your friend in this and at the end of the day YOU will have to make a fully informed choice.

 Make sure you scour the Internet for reputable reviews on all providers you are interested in.
 Perhaps, this will trigger a question you may not have thought of asking!
-However, remember that reviewers might be disgruntled travellers who did not understand their obligation to the agreement they entered into or the limits of the cover they thought they had enjoyed.
+However, remember that reviewers might be disgruntled travellers who did not understand their obligation to the agreement they entered into or perhaps was aware of the limitations of the cover they thought they had enjoyed.

 ALWAYS HAVE AN EMERGENCY FUND